sderosiaux/golb/pages/2015-02-03-atom-alt-gr-and-windows-walk-into-a-bar/20150203-atom-alt-gr-and-windows-walk-into-a-bar.md

 It will ensure that `Alt-GR + ]` is always free.

-If you know CoffeeScript, have some fun in there, you have access to the whole Atom engine.
+If you know CoffeeScript, it's a nice place to have some fun.
+We have access to the whole Atom engine.

 ## Override